kckecheng/prometheus/dashboard.rst

 Create Dashabord
 -----------------

 Grafana organizes panels(each panel containing a graph) as dashboards.
-In other words, a dashboard is the container for holding graphs(within panels) - hence a dashabord need to be created before adding any graph.
+In other words, a dashboard is the container for holding graphs(within panels) - hence a dashboard need to be created before adding any graph.
 The creation of a dashboard is straightfoward: **Create->Dashboard**

 **Notes:** Remember to save changes by clicking **Save dashboard** on the up right corner.
 Otherwise, your customization effort will be lost.